 - 1. How does the synopsis of the film "The Cranes are Flying" distort the actual plot of the film?
 (Think of the precise circumstances in which Veronica marries Mark.) - 2.
 If you were to justify the behavior of Veronika and/or Mark in the "Cranes are Flying" movie, what arguments would you put forward?
 Can you imagine yourself under any circumstances acting in a way similar to the way Veronica or Mark acted? - 3.
-Write a brief review of "Burnt by the Sun: Exodus/Predstoianie" up to the point where

-- Nadia saves herself on a floating mine (the first 75 minutes of the movie) as if you were an "Alligator" cultural correspondent.
+Write a brief review of "Burnt by the Sun: Exodus/Predstoianie" up to the point where Nadia saves herself on a floating mine (the first 75 minutes of the movie) as if you were an "Alligator" cultural correspondent.
 Recommend or do not recommend the movie to "Alligator" readers.
 Substantiate your position. - 4.
 Describe one of the characters in the "Predstoianie" movie (Kotov, Nadia, Mitia, or any other character) and give your opinion of his or her personality.
 Assess the quality of acting of the respective actor/actress. - 5.
 Describe a character in "Predstoianie" that you personally find the most or least sympathetic.
-Give your reasons.
+Give your reasons. - 6.
+Write a brief review of "A Ballad about a Soldier," recommending or not recommending watching it to your friends.
+Substantiate your recommendation.

-Week 9 (March 1, 3) No classes - Spring Break
+March 5, 7 - No classes - Spring Break